easyhard-io/hayekjs/README.md

 ## Introduction

-HayekJS was created by [EasyHard.io](http://easyhard.io).

-EasyHard.io's founder, [Leonardo Thomé Pires](http://twitter.com/piresl) have come to the following conclusion:
+HayekJS was created by [EasyHard.io](http://easyhard.io) when its founder, [Leonardo Thomé Pires](http://twitter.com/piresl) came up with the following conclusion:

 > We as a company will never have all the knowledge required to include all games and all rigs (PCs and laptops) that exist in the world.
 While having a limited set of games and rigs may have been a viable short term solution to bootstrap, it certainly becomes a problem in the long term if we need to manage them all.
 >